WWE Rumors: Update On Charlotte Flair’s Status In NXT Following Title Loss, Per ‘Wrestling Inc’

 In addition, Triple H talked about the finish of the NXT Women’s Championship match at In Your House: TakeOver, telling Wrestling Inc. that it was written that way for a “very specific reason.”
 While he didn’t delve into specifics, he stressed that it’s “garbage” for people to imply that Flair is getting a good push on WWE television because she’s the daughter of Hall of Famer Ric Flair.
 Triple H added that the 34-year-old “works as hard as anybody I’ve ever seen” and is deserving of everything she’s accomplished during her time in the company.

-“Hopefully, if we get to tell the story the way we want to over the coming months, three or four months from now, you’ll go, ‘I know exactly why they did the finish they did,” he continued.
+“Hopefully, if we get to tell the story the way we want to over the coming months, three or four months from now, you’ll go, ‘I know exactly why they did the finish they did,'” he continued.